devops329/devops/instruction/playwright/playwright.md

 ## Coverage

 In order to add coverage reporting we have to install the coverage utilities and instrument the code.
 Unlike Jest, where they have coverage built into the application, Playwright requires you to install the coverage utility of your choice.
-This gives you freedom to customize things as you would like, but it is a bit painful to setup.
+This gives you freedom to customize things as you would like, but it is a bit painful to set up.

 The coverage tools we are going to use are called Istanbul and NYC.